-In general, the wider the offset and the larger the azimuth rotation, the more significant is the effect of AMO on the data.
+In general, the longer the offset and the larger the azimuth rotation, the more significant is the effect of AMO on the data.
 For the geometry of our data set, the most significant effects are visible for the longer offset ranges, starting from the 800 - 1,200 m range.
 Figure 8 compares the results obtained with the two flows described above, for the 800 - 1,200 m offset range.
 The figure displays a window of an in-line section, located at 19,590 m along the cross-line axis and centered on the fault blocks where the data show numerous high-frequency diffractions.
 Figure 8a shows the section obtained by simple NMO-stacking, while Figure 8b shows the results of NMO-AMO-stacking.
 As expected, the addition of AMO to the partial stacking process preserves the diffractions much better than simple NMO.
 Figure 8c shows the differences between the two sections; diffractions and fault reflections are clearly evident.

-Figure 9 compares the time slices cut at 1.068 s, for the same offset range (800 - 1,200 m) as in Figure 8.
-As in Figure 8, Figure 9a shows the results of NMO-stacking, while Figure 9b shows the results of NMO-AMO-stacking.
-The difference section (Figure 9c) clearly shows that the high-frequency diffractions were strongly attenuated by the conventional process.
+Figure 9 compares the time slices cut at 1.068 s, for the same offset range (800-1,200 m) as in Figure 8.
+As in Figure 9a shows the results of NMO-stacking, while Figure 9b shows the results of NMO-AMO-stacking.
+The difference section (Figure 9c) clearly shows that few trends of high-frequency diffractions were not correctly preserved by the conventional process.
 The most evident differences tend to occur for reflections that are oriented at an angle with respect to the in-line direction.
 This observation is consistent with the fact that the conventional NMO-stacking process is most inaccurate for reflections that are oblique with respect to the nominal azimuth; the angle of maximum error is dependent on the reflector's dip.
-Although there are not many such reflections, the AMO process enhances the ones that are present.
+Although there are not many such reflections in this data set, which shows geological dips mostly aligned along the in-line directions, the AMO process enhances the ones that are present.